Alxandr/master-thesis/src/chapter-1/background.md

 Another factor of the cost is who creates and manages the software used to perform the exams.
 Creating robust software is not cheap, and requires both time and money.
-It also needs to be maintained over time, and likely also evolved to fit new needs that arises along the way.
+It also needs to be maintained over time, and likely also evolved to fit new needs that arise along the way.

-### Required expertise
+### Required Expertise
-If the university wants to run it's own in-house service solution for digital exams it needs server administrators that knows how to ensure that everything is running smoothly, and what to do when an error is encountered.
-In the case that the university wants to run it's own computer lab, skilled technicians are required to manage the computers and the network required for all of them to be connected to the internet.
+If the university wants to run its own in-house service solution for digital exams it needs server administrators that know how to ensure that everything is running smoothly, and what to do when an error is encountered.
+In the case that the university wants to run its own computer lab, skilled technicians are required to manage the computers and the network required for all of them to be connected to the internet.

 Even in the case where the home exam solution is opted for, a certain degree of expertise is needed.
-After all, exams still needs to be made, users needs to be given access the exams, and answers to the exams needs to be graded.
-While a large part of the responsibility can be outsourced to another company, someone at the university needs to know who things works.
+After all, exams still need to be made, users need to be given access the exams, and answers to the exams needs to be graded.
+While a large part of the responsibility can be outsourced to another company, someone at the university needs to know who things work.
 This is the case though, regardless if the solution is made in-house or purchased from a third party.

 ### Security